 When I first read about this lost idea of raiding local markets at the end of a peak food season in Joel Salatin's life-changing book Folks, This Ain't Normal: A Farmer's Advice for Happier Hens, Healthier People and a Better World, I thought: well, shoot -- he's right.

 Why are letting all this nutritious food go to waste?
 Why aren't we looking for bargains at the close of a market day or at the end of season?
 That used to be a normal.

-In recent years, I've become more dependent on Farmer's Markets for the best culinary ingredients from a foodie perspective.
+In recent years, I've become more dependent on farmer's markets for the best culinary ingredients.
 But it wasn't until I entered my holistic nutrition program with the Nutritional Therapy Association (NTA) and studied Culinary Wellness and starting following Joel Salatin's work with regenerative agriculture and sustainability, that more lights went on in my head.

 This also caused me to think hard about relying on "certified organic" labels.

 Organic food in the United States, as defined by the United States Department of Agriculture, includes: